Scoring functions for docking

 In the fields of computational chemistry and molecular modelling, scoring functions are mathematical functions used to approximately predict the binding affinity between two molecules after they have been docked.
 Most commonly one of the molecules is a small organic compound such as a drug and the second is the drug's biological target such as a protein receptor.
 Scoring functions have also been developed to predict the strength of intermolecular interactions between two proteins or between protein and DNA.

+Most scoring functions estimate some quantity related to change in Gibbs free energy in kcal/mol, so more negative scores indicate better docking, but not all scoring functions have their zero at $\Delta G=0$, so the sign of the score is not necessarily meaningful.

 Utility

 Scoring functions are widely used in drug discovery and other molecular modelling applications.
 These include: